9 steps to creating an effective paid media strategy

 Creating and implementing a successful paid media strategy isn’t as difficult as it sometimes seems.
 You can drive ROI and see those all-important conversions increase by setting your paid media foundations up for success and building on them over time.

-In this blog, we cover nine steps that will help you create a strong paid media strategy.
+In this blog and infographic, we cover nine steps that will help you create a strong paid media strategy.
 From goal setting to competitor analysis, audience stacking and landing page optimisation, learn how you can build brand awareness, generate clicks, improve web traffic and convert users through a straightforward approach to paid media.

 define your goals and budget